Fort Smith officer in surgery after attack, 3 dead, ASP investigate officer-involved shooting

 The teen was taken to the hospital where he was declared dead.
 He reportedly sustained multiple stab wounds and blunt force trauma.

-After the encounter with Connor, officers found another victim and evidence of a violent attack inside a home at 2819 Tilles Ave.
+After the encounter with Conner, officers found another victim and evidence of a violent attack inside a home at 2819 Tilles Ave.

 Julia Marie Moore, 42, was found dead inside the home with multiple stab wounds.